 Poverty is complex.
 Nearly 40 percent of people in Kent County are working but still unable to make ends meet.
 For some issues, there are no immediate solutions or simple answers.
 United Way's Community Investment Fund takes a multi-pronged approach to provide interventions to help people in crisis and invest in long-term, sustainable results.

 The 2018-19 Community Investment Fund grants will address community-wide priorities and fill gaps where there are unmet needs in the areas of housing, food security, mental health, family crisis and violence, workforce development, and middle school education.
 The Community Investment Fund compliments funds directed to specific nonprofits by supporting both immediate needs and building systemic change and collaboration in the nonprofit sector.

 “Our purpose is to maximize the impact of the contributions we receive by investing in the best poverty-fighting organizations and stepping up where we see an unmet need or a gap,” says Michelle Van Dyke, president and CEO of Heart of West Michigan United Way.

-Grant recipients are entering their second year of a three-year funding cycle from United Way and are selected based on criteria including program type, population served, program design and disparities addressed.
+Grant recipients are entering their second year of a three-year funding cycle from United Way and were selected based on criteria including program type, population served, program design, outcomes, and disparities addressed.
 With an emphasis on accountability, each agency is then vetted in the areas of quality programming, governance, finance, and administration to make sure United Way is investing donations in the most effective and efficient way possible.

 “We seek out collaborative programming that can help to reduce the impact of poverty and social inequities in Kent County,” says Shannon Gardner, vice president of Community Impact.
 “We are funding interventions to help people immediately, but we are also investing in long-term, sustainable solutions.”